 4. Share testimonials from happy customers

-That’s true for 74% of consumers, who see customer reviews as a way to inform purchasing decisions and learn more about a company.
+Nearly 80% of customers put as much weight on customer reviews as they do personal recommendations.
 They build trust, establish credibility, and boost lead generation on your competitor landing pages.

-Here’s an example of customer testimonials from our client, Pacific Steele:
+Here’s an example of customer testimonials from our own site:

 You can even jazz up your social proof with different formats.
 For example, personalize them with client snapshots, or use videos to further humanize content for your readers like we do on our home page: